Battle of Island Number Ten: Conclusion

 Because April 7 was the second day of the far bloodier Battle of Shiloh, the campaign for Island No. 10 soon fell from public notice.
 It has become memorable principally for the run of USS Carondelet past the batteries, whose passage marked the introduction of a new tactic in warfare.
 The use of steam for driving ships meant that they were no longer forced to neutralize fixed defenses or batteries.
 The tactic later became commonplace in the Civil War, being employed by Farragut at New Orleans, Port Hudson, Vicksburg, and Mobile, and by David D. Porter at Vicksburg.
+(Note: Although Farragut's passage of Forts Jackson and St. Philip took place after Walke had taken Carondelet past Island No. 10, Farragut's decision to run the forts was made independently.
+It is likely that he had not even heard of the events at the New Madrid Bend when he made his move.)
 Consequently, the value of fixed fortifications was much (but not completely) diminished.
 The restored nation had to consider this when designing its defense system after 1865.
 In addition, the impact of season and weather should also be recognized for aiding Union efforts; if the federals had arrived later in the summer after the spring freshet of high water, then their naval options would have been much more limited, no back channel could have been carved out, and Confederate chances for defense or withdrawal likely much improved.